 FLG status

-FLG status was tested in 1150 participants.
+FLG status was tested in 1150 participants, in which 119 had FLG-LOF mutations.
 No significant differences in eczema, airway disease and AAS were found between the whole study population and the genotyped population (Table 1).
 The frequency of minor allele occurrences in the cohort had previously been described by Ziyab et al. (32)

 Path Analysis